uviclibraries/sketchnoting/act-3-language.md

 ---
 layout: default
-title: 3-Sketchnote to Learn a Language
+title: 3-Sketchnote to Learn Languages
 nav_order: 4
 parent: Workshop Activities
 ---

 <img src="images/act-5/learn-language.jpg" alt="Learn a New Language with Sketchnoting" style="float:right;width:300px;margin-left:10px;">

-# Learn New a Language with Sketchnotes
+# Learn a New Language with Sketchnotes

 In this exercise, you learn how to use sketchnote "scenes" to help learn new vocabulary in a language you want to learn or are actively learning.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!